Common concerns for breastfeeding

 - Causes of sore nipples and breast engorgement.

 - Remedies for plugged ducts and leaking breastmilk.

 - Concerns about milk supply.

 - Tips and advice for breastfeeding moms to help your baby latch on.

 Breastfeeding is well worth the practice and patience for your baby’s nutrition.
-While the experience does come with a share of concerns, MyGerber is here for you every step of the way.
+While the experience does come with its share of concerns, MyGerber is here for you every step of the way.
 Here are some common concerns that breastfeeding moms have, and breastfeeding solutions

 - Improper latch-on because of poor positioning.

 - Tight latch because of bottle and/or pacifier use.

 - Use of a pump with a flange that doesn’t fit properly.

 - Practice skin-to-skin positioning between feedings.
 If your baby is crying between feedings and seems stressed, this will help her relax.

 - Wait until your baby is calm and begins to look around.
 This will be a perfect time to help guide her to your breast.

 - A small change in feeding position can make a world of difference.
 Experiment with the “cross-cradle hold” and “football hold,” which can provide a little more head and neck support.
 This may also help encourage a wide latch.

 - If her nose is smashed into your breast, slightly lower her body to help her nose come out and chin come into your breast for a better latch.
 Her head should not be overly tilted in or back.